Our Team

 My clinical practice has focused on trauma, parent-child relationships, attachment, parenting, anxiety, and depression.
 I work with individuals of all ages and especially enjoy working with children under age 10.
 As a therapist my approach is client-centered, non-judgmental, empathic, and holistic.
 Life has lots of ups and downs and I feel honored to walk this path with you.

 I graduated with a Master of Social Work degree from New Mexico State University.
 I am a registered play therapist with the Association for Play Therapy.
 I provide individual, family, and group counseling.
 I also provide Circle of Security parenting classes to individuals, couples, and groups.
 I have training in Child Parent Psychotherapy and Infant Mental Health.
-I am also a Licensed Massage Therapist with specializations in pregnancy and infant massage.
-Adding to my holistic approach, I became a Registered Yoga Teacher in 2018 and have trained with the Veteran’s Yoga Project to provide trauma informed yoga for physical and mental health.
+I have been supervising graduate level and pre-licensed therapists since 2021 and have earned the credential of Approved Clinical Supervisor.

-• Coree Williams, MSW, SWC
+Coree Williams, LCSW

 Therapist